jina-ai/jina/docs/fundamentals/health-check.md

 (health-check-gateway)=
 ## Health check of the Gateway

-The same way individual Executors expose endpoints for orchestrators, clients or other services to check their availability, Gateway, as a microservice, also exposes this in different ways depending on the protocol used.
+Just like each individual Executor, the Gateway also acts as a microservice, and as such it exposes a health check endpoint.

+In contrast to Executors however, a Gateway can use gRPC, HTTP, or Websocket, and the health check endpoint changes accordingly.

-### Gateway health check with grpc
+### Gateway health check with gRPC

-When using grpc as the protocol to communicate with the Gateway, then Gateway uses the exact same mechanism as Executors to expose their individual health status.
-It exposes [grpc health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) to the outside world.
+When using gRPC as the protocol to communicate with the Gateway, the Gateway uses the exact same mechanism as Executors to expose its health status: It exposes the [ standard gRPC health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) to the outside world.

-With the same Flow described before we can use the same way to check the gateway status:
+With the same Flow as described before, you can use the same way to check the Gateway status:

 ```bash
 docker run --network='host' fullstorydev/grpcurl -plaintext 127.0.0.1:12345 grpc.health.v1.Health/Check